gutierrezps/huaweicloud-services-overview/README.md

 [BMS: Bare Metal Server][bms], a physical server integrated to Huawei Cloud.
 It provides dedicated servers on the cloud, delivering performance and security.

+[IMS: Image Management Service][ims] allows you to manage the entire lifecycle of your images.
+An image is a cloud server or disk template that contains an operating system (OS), service data, or necessary software.
+You can create ECSs or BMSs from public, private, or shared images.
+You can also create a private image from a cloud server or an external image file.

 [AS: Auto Scaling][as], a service that automatically adjusts resources based on your service requirements and configured AS policies.
 You can specify AS policies based on service requirements.
 AS can automatically adjust ECS and